CharlesCarMichaelLutz/Battleship/README.md

 was challenging as it's a bounded area.
 Overall I really enjoyed building the application and growing my skill as a developer.

+## Installation

+1. Click on "check it out here" link in description above.
+2. Click on green button Fork & Run.
+3. Sign up for a replit account or login.
+4. Name the Repl and enter description (optional).
+5. Click blue button Fork Repl in bottom right of popup modal.
+6. Click green play button Run.
+7. Enter username to begin playing.

 ### Author
 * __Charles Lutz__ - *Full-Stack Software Developer* - [Personal Website](https://master--resplendent-cocada-4ee40d.netlify.app/) | [LinkedIn](https://www.linkedin.com/in/CharlesCarMichaelLutz)